jermyhunter/DiscBoard/README.md

 # DiscBoard
- An android app of frisbee strategy board, based on JAVA
+ An android app of frisbee strategy board, based on JAVA.